-Canadian Violinist, Timothy Chooi has been described as “the miracle (Montreal Lapresse)”.
+Philadelphia-based violinist, Timothy Chooi has been described as “the miracle” (Montreal Lapresse).

-He looks to expand the classical music audience by increasing its appeal to the young generation via all available social media platforms.
-In particular his series of self- made online videos in non traditional locations broadening the reach of classical music through videography.
+Timothy looks to expand the classical music audience by increasing its appeal to the young generation via all available social media platforms.
+In particular, his series of self made online videos in non-traditional locations is broadening the reach of classical music through videography.
 He is currently at the Master's program at the Juilliard School, and had received his previously attended the Curtis Institute of Music.
 He previously studied with Pinchas Zukerman, Ida Kavafian, and Patinka Kopec.

 Timothy gratefully acknowledges the support of the Canada Council for the Arts, CBC Radio, the Sylva Gelber Foundation, and the Victoria Foundation.
 He also acknowledges the generous loan of his 1717 Windsor-Weinstein Stradivarius from the Canada Council for the Arts.